amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 `GROUP BY` tells SQL what field or fields we want to use to aggregate the data.
 If we want to group by multiple fields, we give `GROUP BY` a comma separated list.

-> #### CHALLENGE 11
+> #### CHALLENGE 10
-> Identify how many animals were counted in each year total.
+> * Identify how many animals were counted in each year total.
-> Identify how many animals were counted in each year per species.
+> * Identify how many animals were counted in each year per species.
-> Identify the average weight of each species in each year.
+> * Identify the average weight of each species in each year.
-> Now try to combine the above queries to list how many and the average weight for each species in each year.
+> * Now try to combine the above queries to list how many and the average weight for each species in each year.

-	SELECT species_id, year, COUNT(*), AVG(weight)
-	FROM surveys
-	GROUP BY species_id, year;

 We saw earlier that `WHERE` allows us to filter results according to some criteria.
 We can filter results based on aggregate functions as well, using the keyword `HAVING`.